CamDavidsonPilon/decision-weights/README.md

 What else do we see here?

 1. As expected, people are loss averse: every point in the lower-diagonal is where lottery *A* had a high probability of success than *B*.
 The matrix shows that most points in here are greater than 50%, thus people chose the safer bet more often.
 2. The exception to the above point is the fact that 1% is choosen more favourably over 2%.
 This is an instance of the *possibility effect*.
+People are indifferent between 1% and 2%, as they are both so rare, thus will pick the one with larger payoff.
+3.

 ## FAQ